This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - Wrap the foil over the top of the turkey, and seal.
 Try to avoid letting the foil touch the skin of the turkey breast or legs.

-- Bake the turkey for 2 1/2 to 3 hours (estimate 12-15 minutes per pound, depending on the size of your bird) until no pink remains at the bone and the juices run clear.
+- Roast the turkey for 3 to 4 hours (estimate 12-15 minutes per pound, depending on the size of your bird) until no pink remains at the bone and the juices run clear.
 Uncover the turkey and continue baking 40-60 more minutes, or until the skin turns golden brown and a thermometer inserted into the thickest part of the thigh near the bone reads 180 degrees F.

 - Remove the turkey from the oven, tent loosely with foil, and allow to rest for 20-30 minutes before moving to a serving platter and/or slicing.
 Place fresh herbs in the trussed leg area when serving.